bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 This GF describes the TSM Protocol credential consisting of the eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):

-MAC TSM describes the following overarching objectives in its [Theory of Change] (Insert static link if Ben is okay with this)
+TSM describes the following overarching objectives in its [Theory of Change] (Insert static link if Ben is okay with this)
 1) Multi Stakeholder Engagement
 2) Continual Improvement
 3) Driving Change Across the Mining Industry